-- Note 1: The bending strength and proof-load tension stress levels in Tables 3 to 6 are derived from the CSA 086 - Engineering design in wood or the AWC National Design Specification Supplement, whichever is a higher test value for a given species, size, and grade. - Note 2: The test values apply only to fingerjoints using a horizontal profile. - Note 3: The proof-load tension stress level is set at 1.33/2.1 times the tensile strength.
+Note 1: The bending strength test and proof-load tension stress values listed in Tables 3 to 6 are derived from the CSA O86 - Engineering design in wood or the AWC National Design Specification Supplement, whichever is a higher test value for a given species group, size, and grade.

+Note 2: The bending strength test values apply only to fingerjoints using a horizontal profile.

+Note 3: The proof-load tension stress level is set at 1.33/2.1 times the tensile strength.